- Oops!Something went wrong.Please try again later.

 Designer Brands Inc. is the latest company to hop on a growing C-suite trend.

 The firm announced on Tuesday the appointment of William “Bill” L. Jordan to the newly created position of chief growth officer, effective immediately.

-While the role of chief growth officer may not be as familiar as other executive positions, the post is growing in popularity — and especially at large companies like Kimberly-Clark and Coca-Cola — according to Shawn Burcham, CEO and founder of PFSbrands and the author of “Keeping Score with GRITT: Straight Talk Strategies for Success.”
+While the role of chief growth officer may not be as familiar as other executive positions, the post is growing in popularity, especially at large companies like Kimberly-Clark and Coca-Cola, according to Shawn Burcham, founder and CEO of PFSbrands and the author of “Keeping Score with GRITT: Straight Talk Strategies for Success.”
 Burcham says a CGO can help improve synergy across a business.

 “The purpose of the CGO is to bridge ‘silos’ in departments such as: business development, sales, marketing, IT, and operations.
 CGOs help to better align these internal departments to focus on revenue growth by studying external market dynamics, buyer behaviors and customer preferences, while also engaging with potential prospects,” explained Burcham.
 “CGOs may be needed to help companies create different ways to develop their prospects and help to align internal teams to create better customer experiences.”

 In the chief growth officer post at DBI, Jordan is expected to chart strategic growth opportunities for the firm.
 He is tasked with identifying new partnership opportunities, innovating new retail concepts and integrating operations across DBI’s portfolio, according to CEO Roger Rawlins.

 “As DBI executes its growth initiatives to increase our market share via differentiated products and differentiated shopping experiences, we believe Bill’s expertise is best utilized to help guide and grow our organization as a whole,” said Rawlins.
 “Bill is a seasoned executive with a unique set of skills, and we look forward to benefitting from his talents in this newly created role.”